Key Concepts

 • Funding goals like a vacation home or wedding

-• 1 to 3 years - Immediate
+• 1 to 2 years - Immediate

 • 3 to 5 years - Short Term

-• 5 to 10 years - Intermediate-Term
+• 5 to 10 years - Long Term

-Step 2: Assess your risk tolerance.
+Step 2: Assessing your risk tolerance.

 Step 3: Identify Target Asset Allocation Model for Implementation

-Often, the net result of a risk tolerance questionnaire is a recommended allocation for you to implement.
 This recommended allocation may be represented as a model portfolio.
 Here are some examples of suggested model portfolios that are based on an investor's risk tolerance:

 • Preservation (100% Defensive & Income Only)